RodrigoUma/Mi-nuevo-proyecto/README.md

 # Mi-nuevo-proyecto
-Building IA
+IA
-created by Reaktor Innovations and University of Helsinki.
+Created by Reaktor Innovations and University of Helsinki.
 # Project Title

 Final project for the Building AI course